White-IT-Solutions/TattooDirectory/docs/system_design/LLD Doc Tattoo Artist Directory MVP.md

    * ### **Trigger:** Fargate service is configured with auto-scaling based on the SQS queue depth (e.g., scale up if `ApproximateNumberOfMessagesVisible > 100`).

    * ### **Action:** Each Fargate task starts, pulls a message from the SQS queue, scrapes the corresponding portfolio, and deletes the message upon successful completion.
 Before writing to DynamoDB, the task is responsible for transforming the raw scraped data into the final item structure.
-This includes computing the GSI keys (`gsi1pk`, `gsi1sk`, and `gsi2pk`) based on the artist's inferred styles, location, and Instagram handle to enable efficient search queries.
-The task implements the complete GSI key generation algorithm as specified in the HLD Section 8.1, ensuring consistent data formatting and search optimization.
-It then writes the complete item directly to DynamoDB using conditional expressions for idempotency.
+This includes computing the GSI keys (`gsi1pk` and `gsi1sk`) based on the artist's inferred styles and location to enable efficient search queries.
+It then writes the complete item directly to DynamoDB.

 ### This buffered pattern ensures that scraping jobs are not lost if there's a temporary issue with the Fargate service and allows the scraping workload to be processed at a controlled rate.